vedi/cocos2dx-store/README.md

 1. **ios** folder this repo's root.
 2. **Soomla** folder this repo's root.
 3. **SoomlaiOSStore** folder from submodules/ios-store
+4. _for JS solution only_: put `soomla.js`, `underscore.js` to Copy Bundle Resources section of your XCode project (to the same place, where other cocos2d-x js-files are put) .

 * Make sure you have these 3 Frameworks linked to your XCode project: Security, libsqlite3.0.dylib, StoreKit.